kubastu/project/README.md

 ## Purpose
 Create a Calendar application where user can add/delete events and set reminders.
 Also can check the weather for the next seven days.

+- Milestone 1: Identify project scope and code base.
+Also see what individual's task is.

+- Milestone 2: Define database structure.

 <br>

 ## Project Members